podofo/podofo/README.md

 If you are linking against a precompiled static build of PoDoFo this is a scenario where the support is limited, as you are really supposed to be able to identify and fix linking errors.
 The general steps are:
 * Add `PODOFO_STATIC` compilation definition to your project, or before including `podofo.h`;
 * Link the libraries `podofo.a`, `podofo_private.a` (or `podofo.lib`, `podofo_private.lib` with MSVC) and all the [dependent](https://github.com/podofo/podofo/blob/5a07b90f24747a5aafe6f6fd062ee81f4783ab22/CMakeLists.txt#L203C5-L203C24) libraries.

+## Generating PoDoFo Documentation with Doxygen

+1. **Prerequisite**: Ensure you have Doxygen installed on your machine.
+If not, visit [Doxygen's official website](http://www.doxygen.nl/) to download and install it.

+2. **Generating Documentation**: After completing the build process detailed in the [Development quickstart](#development-quickstart) chapter, navigate to the root directory of PoDoFo's source code.
+Open a terminal or command prompt and run the following command:
+    ```bash
+    doxygen build/Doxyfile
+    ```

+3. **Viewing the Documentation**: Once the documentation generation completes, you'll find the `html` directory that contains the generated documentation.
+Open `index.html` in your favorite web browser to view the API documentation.
+    ```bash
+    cd build/documentation/html
+    open index.html
+    ```

 ## String encoding and buffer conventions